AbhishekSingh805138/upi-implemenation/Account_Service_Technical_Summary.md

 **"The Account Service is like the bank account manager in our UPI system.
 When someone wants to create a UPI account, it first checks with the User Service to confirm they're a valid customer.
 Once confirmed, it creates their digital wallet with a unique UPI ID like 'john@upi'.
 During money transfers, the Transaction Service uses the Account Service to check balances and update accounts - it's like the cashier that handles all the money movements."**

 **Technical Flow**:
-1. **User wants UPI account** → Account Service validates with User Service → Creates account
+1. **User wants UPI account** → Account Service validates with User Service → Gets phone number → Creates account with phone-based UPI ID
 2. **Money transfer initiated** → Transaction Service asks Account Service to move money
 3. **Account Service handles** → Balance checks, debits, credits with database precision
 4. **All operations logged** → Automatic timestamps and error handling